Declaring Variables

 Determinate = -1,348.03105

-BCX Console Sample Programs using FILLARRAY function.
+BCX Console Sample Programs using the FILLARRAY function.

 BYTE_AT macro